snowboardit/booked/README.md

 _Reserved_ is a CLI built with Go that determines reserved words in programming/database languages or your favorite stack.

+Go [here](https://github.com/snowboardit/reserved/issues/3) for a list of currently supported languages.

 ## Installation

 > 💡 Assumes your Go environment has been setup